denoland/docs/runtime/tutorials/subprocess.md

    executable and execute it.

-Even when locking down some of the scenarios listed above there are still possible exploits.
+Even when locking down some of the scenarios listed above there are still possible exploits (ex. when combining options with `--deny` flags).
 Think through the combination of flags that you use carefully when using `--allow-run`!

 ## Communicating with subprocesses